 - Brush Size: You can control the size of the brush using the Size pop-up.
 Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work.
-You can control the size of the brush several other ways: - The left and right bracket keys: '['and']'. - Your mouse's scroll wheel, which can be set in Preferences' General tab (page 246). - Your pressure-sensitive tablet. - Feather: You control the amount of feathering-or hardness-of the brush by using the Feather pop-up in the Tool Options bar.
+You can control the size of the brush several ways: - The Size pop-up in the Tool Options bar. - The left and right bracket keys: '['and']'. - Your mouse's scroll wheel, which can be set in Preferences' General tab (page 237). - Your pressure-sensitive tablet. - Feather: You control the amount of feathering-or hardness-of the brush by using the Feather pop-up in the Tool Options bar.
 The feather has a range from 1 to 100 percent.
 Use a small feather at high magnification for precise, hard-edged work and a large, soft-edged brush in Fit to screen mode for general work.
 You can visually see your feather by watching the outer concentric circle of the brush tool.
 In addition to the Feather pop-up, you can adjust the size of the feather by holding down the Shift key and pressing the right or left bracket keys. - Opacity: You can control the opacity, or transparency of the brush color, with the Opacity pop-up in the Tool Options bar.
 The opacity has a range from 1 to 100 percent.
 You use a high opacity to paint quickly and hide large areas.
 You use a lower opacity for blending areas together or for subtle work.
 Other ways you can adjust the opacity include: - Press Option (Mac) or Alt (Windows) key on your keyboard and one of the number keys.
 Each number represents an opacity percentage from 10% (1) to 100% (0). - Use your pressure-sensitive tablet.

 TIP: Think of the opacity as the shade of gray you are painting onto your mask.
 White in a mask represents 100% of an effect and black (0%) represents no effect, and opacity settings in between will show a percentage of the effect.
+This is useful when blending masks in a realistic manner.